Cary Kochman

-Cary Allan Kochman (born April 1965) is an American banker and the Co-Head of Global Mergers and Acquisitions Group at Citigroup, as well as the Chairman of the Chicago Citi office.
-He is also a member of the Global BCMA Operating Committee.
+Cary Allan Kochman (born April 1965) is an American banker and the retired Sole Head of the Global Mergers and Acquisitions Group at Citigroup, as well as the Chairman of the Chicago Citi office.
+He also served as a member of the Global Investment Banking Operating and Risk Committees.
+He has also specialized in Mergers and Acquisitions.

-Kochman has 30 plus years of investment banking experience.
-For more than twenty years, he served as the head of three leading Wall Street M&A Groups.
-Kochman specializes in mergers, acquisitions, activism defense, strategic hostile defense, divestitures, corporate takeovers, and is also a leading cross-border M&A expert.
-He serves as an advisor to board of directors, special committees, management teams, foundations, and governments.
-He has advised on over $1 trillion of transactions.
-Kochman is also a featured lecturer, speaker and panelist at numerous graduate programs, academic conferences, corporate meetings, seminars, and events.

 Early life

-Cary Kochman graduated from the Honors College at the University of Illinois at Chicago in 1986 with a BS in Accounting.
-Kochman also studied Philosophy (with an emphasis on epistomology) through the Honors College.
+Cary Kochman graduated from the Honors College at the University of Illinois at Chicago in 1986 with a BS in accounting.
+Kochman also studied philosophy (with an emphasis on epistemology) through the Honors College.
 He continued his education at the University of Chicago, where he received his J.D. from the University of Chicago Law School and his MBA from the Booth School of Business in 1990.
 While at the University of Chicago, he attended the London Business School and was also awarded a Nikko Fellowship for study in Tokyo, Japan.
 Kochman is a member of the Illinois Bar and has completed both the C.P.A. and C.M.A. exams.

 Career

-Today, Cary Kochman serves as the Co-Head of Global Mergers and Acquisitions Group and the Chairman of Chicago Citi office for Citigroup Global Markets Inc. He is a member of the Global Operating Committee for BCMA (Banking, Capital Markets & Advisory).
-He joined Citigroup in 2011 upon resigning his position at UBS as the Joint Global Head of Mergers & Acquisitions.
+Through January of 2025, prior to retiring from Citi, Cary Kochman served as the Sole Head of Global Mergers and Acquisitions Group and the Chairman of Chicago Citi office for Citigroup Global Markets Inc. He was a member of the Global Operating Committee for BCMA (Banking, Capital Markets & Advisory).
+Prior to joining Citigroup in 2011, Kochman was the Joint Global Head of Mergers & Acquisitions at UBS.

 Kochman was recruited to UBS in March 2004 as Co-Head of Americas Mergers & Acquisitions.
-During his tenure at UBS, he also served as Co-Head of the Investment Banking Department's (IBD's) Chicago office and Midwest Region.
-He also was a member of the UBS Americas IBD Executive Committee.
+While at UBS, he was also Co-Head of the Investment Banking Department's (IBD's) Chicago office and Midwest Region.
+He was also a member of the UBS Americas IBD Executive Committee.

 Before joining UBS in 2004, Kochman worked at Credit Suisse (formerly known as Credit Suisse First Boston).
-He held the position of Head of the US M&A Department for the last two of his fourteen years with the company, prior to which he held various senior positions at Credit Suisse, including Head of Industrial Corporate Advisory & Finance and Head of Industrial M&A.
+He was the Head of the US M&A Department for the last two years of his fourteen-year tenure with the company, prior to which he held various senior positions at Credit Suisse, including Head of Industrial Corporate Advisory & Finance and Head of Industrial M&A.